FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Other feedback:
-   * To really be used in real life, it would require you to have a more obust case so you could hold on to it and track distance
+   * To really be used in real life, it would require you to have a more robust case so you could hold on to it and track distance
    * It would be helpful to see the times in reverse order